CodeFreezr/gobyes/README.md

 ![Gobye Gophers](resources/gobyes.png?raw=true "Gobye Gophers")

-Collect a couple of gobyes (Go By Examples) repositories to learn, analyse and streamline.
+We collect a couple of gobyes (Go By Examples) repositories to learn, analyse and streamline.
 If you like to contribute, please star/fork also the original repos, buy the books, book the courses, obtain a ticket to / organize a gopher conference and/or spread the words.

 Here are the links to the origin github repos <img src="resources/github-sociocon.png" width="18"> and further details below ⏩.
 Please star/fork/bookmark them alot:
 </br>